seykron/htmlunit-maven-plugin/README.md

 Maven plugin to load test files into HtmlUnit.
 This plugin is a generalization of several projects which use HtmlUnit to run JavaScript tests over different frameworks.
-The main goal is to provide the minimal infrastructure required to dynamically build HTML files often known as "runners", which are responsible of loading bootstrap scripts, sources and test files.
+The main goal is to provide the minimal infrastructure required to dynamically build HTML files often known as "runners", which are responsible for loading bootstrap scripts, sources and test files.

 The main motivation to create this project refer to the fact that existing